“Luckily, we had temperatures below zero for a whole week, resulting in a very fun weekend”

 The second week of February 2021 was a very special week for us living in the Netherlands, starting with the white snowy first Sunday, and finishing with frozen canals one week afterward.
 We have had very low temperatures and Amsterdam was covered in snow.
 I had a lot of fun at the frozen lakes in the Vondelpark, ice skating in the Amsterdanse Bos, and finishing up at the so expected frozen canals in the city center.

 You may be asking yourself why we are so excited about this winter.
 Well, although the Netherlands is a Northern European country, it does not get so cold that often, as in other Nordic countries such as Sweden and Norway.
 Here, it does snow almost every year, but not a lot, and neither for so long.
-Low temperatures, reaching 7 or 10 degrees below zero are rare – you can read more about this in my blog about the winter in The Netherlands, link in bio.
+Low temperatures, reaching 7 or 10 degrees below zero are rare – you can read more about this in my blog about the winter in The Netherlands.

 Frozen canals are even a rarer because it depends on a couple of factors combined: wind, temperature, and no snow/rain.
 The last time we had this was in 2018, my first winter here.
 Lucky me!
 After that, we have had very mild winters, barely getting to zero degrees.
 This is of course, also related to global warming.
 The earth is getting warmer every year, so cold winters are becoming less and less common.